Trademark Issue Overview

 For example, a beauty salon not only has other beauty salons to be concerned with, but also cosmetic products, shampoos and perfumes as well as personal services related to beauty salons.
 Additionally, famous names extend into all classes.

-Our experienced team will encompass all variations and classes into their search to find similarities.
+Our experienced trademark services team will encompass all variations and classes into their search to find similarities.
 Similar names in sound, appearance and meaning are much more likely to affect your legal usage of a name than exact conflicts within the same class.

 International Goods/Services Classes